 Finca Dos Jefes is a local coffee farm in Boquete that is run by a retired American, Rich Lipner.
 After retirement, he first fell in love with the property and then the coffee process itself and has turned Finca Dos Jefes into a profitable sustainable coffee farm.
 Amy was my tour guide (I liked her avatar tattoo).

 I’ve enjoyed coffee for my adult life but didn’t know much about it.
 Coffee comes from trees (arabica or robusta) that produce a fruit called cherries, that when opened contain 1-3 seeds that will eventually turn into a coffee bean.
 At Finca Dos Jefes, they use the dry method to process their beans which is more environmentally friendly but takes much longer than the wet method.
 This eventually leads to what is known as the green bean or unroasted coffee.

 Dark roast vs medium roast is speaking about temperature when roasting.
-Dark roast burns off more flavour so it’s easier to get consistent taste whereas a medium roast needs better beans to have a good taste at a lower roasting temperature.
+Dark roast burns off more flavor so it’s easier to get a consistent taste whereas a medium roast needs better beans to have a good taste at a lower roasting temperature.

 Consumer Side of Coffee

 The tour ended with a coffee tasting and a live roasting session!
-Now when I wake up every morning and brew my french press coffee, I have a new found appreciation from where this drink comes from.
+Now when I wake up every morning and brew my french press coffee, I have a newfound appreciation for where this drink comes from.
 I would highly recommend this tour for interested coffee lovers when visiting Boquete.